-My work, in great parts, is a negotiation with the shadow: what we inherit, what we bury, and what insists on returning in the form of light. - Raqib Shaw
+My work, in great parts, is a negotiation with the shadow: what we inherit, what we bury, and what insists on returning in the form of light.

+- Raqib Shaw

 In Echoes Over Arabia, Raqib Shaw unveils a cycle of nocturnal paintings and layered marginalia on mounted paper that merge myth, memory and psychological terrain, hence pointing towards a new direction in the artist's oeuvre.
-These pieces echo the luminous artistry of sacred Islamic manuscripts while omitting calligraphy, leaving behind a visual language that speaks of memory, longing and the fragility of existence.
+These pieces echo the luminous artistry of miniature painting, channelling a visual language that speaks of memory, longing and the fragility of existence.